Spotlighting Task-Relevant Features: Object-Centric Representations for Better Generalization in Robotic Manipulation: Results

 \section{Results}

 We evaluate the role of different visual features types in learning and generalizing robotic manipulation policies.
-Our results aim to answer the following questions introduced in Section~1: \ \textbf{Q1:} Can SOCRs improve robot policy learning efficiency over other visual representations? \ \textbf{Q2:} Can SOCRs enhance policy generalization under visual distribution shifts ?

-We assess models in both simulation and real-world settings.
-In simulation, we report mean success rates over three random seeds with 50 rollouts per task; in the real world, we conduct 12 rollouts per task and per generalization level ($\sim$1000 rollouts in total by combining all experiments).
-All policies are trained on multiple-task using frozen visual encoders.
-Figure~\ref{fig:perf} summarizes the average success rate across MetaWorld, LIBERO, and our real-world benchmark.
-The green dots represent in-domain performance, while the orange dots indicate average success rates across various generalization scenarios (distractors, novel textures, lighting changes).
-The red numbers denote the relative drop in performance from in-domain to generalization settings.
+Our work aim to answer the following questions: \begin{itemize} \item \textbf{Q1:} Can SOCRs improve robot policy learning efficiency over other visual representations? \item \textbf{Q2:} Can SOCRs enhance policy generalization under visual distribution shifts ? \item \textbf{Q3:} When do SOCRs fail, and what factors impacts their performance ? \end{itemize} In simulation, we report mean success rates over three random seeds with 50 rollouts per task; in the real world, we conduct 12 rollouts per task and per generalization level ($\sim$1000 rollouts in total by combining all experiments).